 For some startups, the cost of accounting software packages and the technical know-how required to set it up can be daunting.
 But remember, accounting software is not just for accounting professionals.
 In our experience, the advantages of accounting software far outweigh the difficulties of getting started.
 So whenever someone asks us, “What are the benefits of accounting software?” we have the following answers at the ready.

-Like any new software system, there is an investment of time upfront to set up your accounting software, but once you do, it will save you hours of work each week by handling time-consuming manual bookkeeping and accounting processes automatically.
-For example, you won’t need to download CSV files from your credit card or bank accounts and manually enter data on your spreadsheet in order to review your transactions: Accounting software pulls all the data for you automatically.
+Like any new software system, there is an investment of time upfront to set up your accounting software.
+Still, once you do, it will save you hours of work each week by handling time-consuming manual bookkeeping and accounting processes work hours each week by automatically handling time-consuming manual bookkeeping and accounting processes.
+For example, you won’t need to download CSV files from your credit card or bank accounts and manually enter data on your spreadsheet to review your transactions: Accounting software automatically pulls all the data for you.

 If your data is stored across multiple platforms—bank accounts, credit card accounts, and payroll services—it can take hours of going back and forth between the platforms to collect the data you need.
 Accounting software will sync the data from all your online accounting tools via API, so you don’t need to download financial information from each individual source and spend time on data entry to put together a complete financial record.